0xhebi/picoCTF-Writeups-2019/10.Empire1/Writeup.md

 <li>characters are getting truncuted a-f as hexadecimal digit</li>
 <li>number is 32 bit integer truncated</li>

 So how do we work around this?
-Substring for number truncation,we get only 1 digit number at a time that means it is truncated , 2 digit number it's not truncated,only above 8 digit number gets truncated(we got only 7 digits from our .
+Substring for number truncation,we get only 1 digit number at a time that means it is truncated , 2 digit number it's not truncated,only above 8 digit number gets truncated(we got only 7 digits from our secret).
 So we are definitely going to make a script for generating requests and collecting the output digits.
 <br>
 Our request payload should have query like this :<br>